Engee documentation

 This example illustrates how converting RGB to HSV and using this representation helps simplify segmentation processes.

-The implementation of this function starts by connecting the libraries.
+The implementation of this feature begins with the connection of libraries.

 In [ ]: